Zi-ying/Zi-ying/README.md

 - 🌱 I want to learn React as soon as possible, to improve my Javascript's and Ruby's skills
 - :sparkling_heart: I love old rpgs : my favorite ones are FFVI, Tales of phantasia and Seiken Densetsu 3, as of now I play a lot civilization VI
-- :sparkles: I have read three times the lord of the rings and nine times the first four Harry Potter but I really like Voyage au bout de la nuit written by Céline Ferdinand
+- :sparkles: I have read three times the lord of the rings and nine times the first four Harry Potter but I really like XIXth centuries novels.
 - :sparkler: My new favorite movie is The Handmaiden of Park Chan Wook
 - :hamburger: I really enjoy eating and I'm known for it